sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-wizard-app-map/sdk-android-wizard-app-map.md

     }
     ```

-16. Declare a context variable right before `FioriObjectCell(`:

-    ```Kotlin
-    val context = LocalContext.current
-    ```

-17. Add the necessary imports to the top of the file if they are not auto-imported.
+19. Add the necessary imports to the top of the file if they are not auto-imported.

     ```Kotlin
     import android.content.Intent